 Composer, pianist and conductor Tuomas Turriago (b.1979) is known especially as an experienced chamber musician and chamber music composer.
 His work as a musician is characterised by his great versatility and love of music, which encompasses almost all genres.
-Tuomas is completely in his element performing, whether the repertoire is comprised of Piazzolla, movie scores or Schubert.
-Naturally, he is an active advocate of contemporary music, both as a composer and as a pianist, as well as a regular conductor of the well-known TampereRaw, a contemporary music ensemble, which collaboration has lasted for 8 years.
+Tuomas feels at home playing anything from Piazzolla and movie scores to Schubert.
+Naturally, he is an active advocate of contemporary music, both as a composer and as a pianist, as well as a regular conductor of the contemporary music ensemble TampereRaw, which collaboration has lasted for 8 years.
 As a composer, his style is marked by a tasteful combination of different 20th century idioms, but his aim is to compose timeless and player-friendly music that is not too closely associated to any isms.

 Tuomas Turriago is also a renowned solo pianist and has performed as a soloist of many orchestras, in Finland with Tampere Philharmonic Orchestra, TampereRaw, St. Michel Strings and Jyväskylä Sinfonia.
 He has also collaborated with conductors such as Eri Klas, Ari Rasilainen, Leon Spierer, Markus Lehtinen, Jan Söderblom, Shuntaro Sato, Ari Angervo, Luis Biava and Irving Hoffman.